bestie/objective-ruby-style-guide/README.md

   }
 ```

-* Definition and re-opening cannot be confused
+* Definition and re-opening cannot be confused.
-* Does not use any keywords
+* Does not use any keywords.

 ### Constants